sonarplugins/sonarplugins.github.io/_posts/2016-06-07-mbprecise.markdown

 category: Languages
 description: Several violations can be produced by MQ-Precise while analyzing Message Broker code.
 They are broken down below into the categories standards, performance, correctness and other.
 details:
-- Validate queue names against a naming standard
-- Environment tree variables
-- ESQL Code complexity
-- Extra long lines
-- XMLNSC over XMLNS
-- Default values for EXTERNAL (UDP)
-- MQ Queue name defined but not referenced
-- MQ Queue name referenced but not defined
-- Test coverage
-- IIB Toolkit integration with Sonarqube
+Validate queue names against a naming standard.
+Environment tree variables.
+ESQL Code complexity.
+Extra long lines.
+XMLNSC over XMLNS.
+Default values for EXTERNAL (UDP).
+MQ Queue name defined but not referenced.
+MQ Queue name referenced but not defined.
+Test coverage.
+IIB Toolkit integration with Sonarqube
 ---